hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 A `container_registries` block supports the following:

 * `registry_server` - (Optional) The container registry URL.
 The default is "docker.io".
+Changing this forces a new resource to be created.

 * `user_name` - (Optional) The user name to log into the registry server.
+Changing this forces a new resource to be created.

 * `password` - (Optional) The password to log into the registry server.

-~> **NOTE:** Changes to the password field will not trigger a recreation of the pool, which is necessary to change container registry settings.
-In order to change the password for a container registry, either taint the Batch Pool and trigger an update, or manually destroy and re-create the pool.
+Changing this forces a new resource to be created.

 ## Attributes Reference